 UIU has produced many successful alumni members as well.
 Some of the most notable names that make up this list are: John R. Mott, winner of the Nobel Peace Prize; David B. Henderson, the first Speaker of the U.S. House of Representatives west of the Mississippi River; Dr. Arlie V. Bock, called the founding father of sports medicine; and William Andres, who led the Dayton Hudson Corporation’s growth from a regional department store chain to a national retailing powerhouse including the rapid expansion of Target stores, just to name a few.

 The Mesa Center follows the university’s unique academic calendar that offers classes in six 8-week terms year-round.
 The university’s online and independent study programs allow students to find additional options for pursuing their coursework.
 The Mesa Center offers advising services to develop your unique degree plan tailored to meet your individual needs.

-UIU-Mesa offers the following majors: Business (Accounting, Business Administration, Human Resources Management, and Management); Criminal Justice; Human Services; Nursing – RN to BSN; Psychology; Public Administration (General, Law Enforcement or Fire Science emphases); Social Science; and Teacher Education (Prekindergarten-Grade 3 and Elementary Education).
+UIU-Mesa offers the following majors: Business (Accounting, Business Administration, Human Resources Management, and Management); Criminal Justice; Human Services; Nursing – RN to BSN; Psychology; Public Administration (General, Law Enforcement or Fire Science emphases); and Social Science.

 Financial aid and scholarships are available.
 For more information please visit the UIU website at www.uiu.edu/mesa or call the UIU-Mesa Center at 480-461-6790.